belltailjp/chainer_computational_cost/README.md

 `chainer_computational_cost/cost_calculators/*.py`.

 You can overwrite your custom calculator to existing one.
-This is useful when the device or environment you're considering has some particular specifications that are different. e.g. there is an inference engine that doesn't support inplace `Reshape`, whose `mread` and `mwrite` won't be 0.
+This is useful when for example the device or environment you're considering has some special specifications that are different from normal behavior. e.g. there is an inference engine that doesn't support inplace `Reshape`, whose `mread` and `mwrite` won't be 0.